 Member of the Health Care Team

-- Communicate and collaborates with individuals, their families and members of the health care team to plan, deliver and evaluate safe and effective patient-centered care in a timely manner.
+- Communicate and collaborate with individuals, their families and members of the health care team to plan, deliver, and evaluate safe and effective patient-centered care in a timely manner.

 Member of the Profession